spraints/resqued/docs/signals.md

 The Master process handles several signals.

 * `HUP`: Kill the listener with `SIGQUIT` and start a new listener.
+* `USR2`: Pause processing.
+Kills the current listener, and does not start a replacement.
+* `CONT`: Resume processing.
+If there is no listener, start one.
 * `QUIT`, `INT`, or `TERM`: Kill the listener with the same signal and wait for it to exit.
 * `CHLD`: Clean up any listeners that have exited.
 If the current listener exited